 Keeping families together to help kids heal and cope better

-When the Ronald McDonald House of Phoenix went through the major expansion in 1995, friends and co-workers of Gus’s approached the board.
+When the Ronald McDonald House of Phoenix went through the major expansion in 1995, friends and co-workers of Gus approached the Board.
 They wanted to supplement our expansion effort and to honor Gus in a way that would be an enduring tribute to him.
-Hence, they raised funds and built a beautiful garden in Gus’s honor.
-We call it “Gus’s Garden.”
+Hence, they raised funds and built a beautiful garden in Gus’ honor.
+We call it “Gus’ Garden.”
 It is a tranquil place with a small fountain where families can sit and enjoy the trees, flowers and beautiful sky.

-It would be impossible to list all the things that Gus has done for RMHC of Phoenix.
+It would be impossible to list all the things that Gus did for RMHC of Phoenix.
 He is part of everything we have done here, from the bricks and mortar, to the fundraising, to the love that really does permeate the House.
-When there is a need, Gus was there – physically, financially and most importantly emotionally.
+Where there was a need, Gus was there – physically, financially and most importantly emotionally.
 Sadly, Gus passed away in August 2015.
 However, his legacy will live on and his wonderful spirit will continue to help thousands who call RMHC Phoenix their “home-away-from-home.”

 Sign up for our eNewsletter to read inspiring stories from our families and keep up to date with RMHC of Phoenix news.